Quickstart

 The Monitor WebSocket enables you to stream both on-chain and off-chain data.
 On-chain data (trade, creation, migration) are pre-parsed, ready for immediate use, and accessible through a variety of available endpoints.

-If you have suggestions for new endpoints, feel free to reach out to our development team via our chat.
+If you have suggestions for new endpoints, feel free to reach out to our development team via our Telegram chat.
 Thank you for your contributions to the project!

 We are currently in BETA.
 WebSocket access is free in exchange of your feedback.